 Is Diminished Sexuality Inevitable During Menopause?

-Contrary to popular misconception, the menopausal transition and resulting drop in estrogen levels does not doom a woman to entering a sexual desert.
+Contrary to popular misconception, the menopausal transition and resulting drop in estrogen levels does not doom a woman to enter a sexual desert.
 Women can feel varying degrees of change in sexual function during menopause, but these changes are not absolute, constant, or irreversible.
 Both men and women experience declining sexual desire and activity with age, and studies show that factors connected to one’s relationship and partner play an important role in levels of desire and the frequency of sexual activity.

-Every woman, menopausal or not, has her unique approach to, and expectations about, sexuality.
+Every woman, menopausal or not, has her unique approach to and expectations about sexuality.
 Desire and dysfunction vary from woman to woman.
 Some menopausal women may not engage in sexual activity due to a lack of desire and, in the absence of partners’ or personal expectations, may pass through menopause without any complaints about sexuality.
 Others may feel desire but face difficulty in sexual satisfaction due to pain or vaginal dryness.
 Some women don't experience any changes at all that they associate with menopause.